 When the push for transgender as umbrella effort started in the 1990s, I was a volunteer at the LA Gay and Lesbian Community Services Center.
 I even celebrated the 25 anniversary of my surgery at Pride Day in 1997.

 If people tried to pin me down as to identity I would have said lesbian or maybe bisexual.
 I was out about being transsexual, but I never treated transsexual as though it was the only thing about me or even the most important.

-As I’ve said in the past I never wanted either transsexual or transgender as a honorific preceding my name.
-Now I know there has been a good deal of debate over the proper use of transgender or transsexual as adjective rather than noun, but I find the practice of using it as a title to be far more offensive.
-I’m also troubled with it being used as an adjective modifying a profession.
+As I’ve said in the past I never wanted either transsexual or transgender as an honorific preceding my name.
+Now I know there has been a good deal of debate over the proper use of transgender or transsexual as an adjective rather than a noun, but I find the practice of using it as a title to be far more offensive.
+I’m also troubled by it being used as an adjective modifying a profession.
 I am a writer/photographer etc who happens to be transsexual.

 Last week there was an article on Raw Story: Colin Powell asks O’Reilly: Why do you only see me as an African-American?